Exploring small-angle emissions in charm quark jets in proton-proton collisions at $\sqrt{s}$ = 5.02 TeV: Analysis method

 The yield of \PDz mesons extracted from the invariant mass fits includes both the prompt and nonprompt components.
 Nonprompt \PDz mesons are those \PDz mesons that do not originate from the fragmentation of a charm quark but that come from decays of bottom hadrons.
-In this case, the reconstructed jet will contain the \PDz meson and other particles from the \PQb hadron decay as constituents.
+In this case, the reconstructed jet will contain the \PDz meson, but the fragmentation and dead-cone effects are driven by the mass of the b quark.
+In addition, it will contain the decay products from the b hadron as constituents.
 These other decay products may create extra splittings in the CA declustering, leading to contamination in the collinear region of interest.
+The prompt signal also includes c resonances, but their contribution is expected to be negligible.
+For example, as shown in studies by ALICE \cite{ALICE:2021aqk}, $\pi$ mesons coming from D$^*$ decays are very soft, and they contribute to the area below our \kt threshold.

 The prompt \PDz contribution is extracted from the DCA significance distribution which shows good separation from the nonprompt component.
 Figure~\ref{fig:ExampleNonPrompt} (left) shows the detector-level DCA significance distribution fitted with a linear combination of prompt and nonprompt \PDz DCA templates obtained with \PYTHIA{8} simulated events.
-The data distribution is obtained by extracting signal \PDz yields using the invariant mass fits in bins of DCA significance.
+The data distribution, that contains only signal \PDz, is obtained by extracting \PDz yields in bins of DCA significance using the invariant mass fits.

 The nonprompt and prompt \PDz meson templates derived from \HERWIG{7} CH3 simulated samples are compatible in shape with the ones derived from \PYTHIA{8}.
 Figure~\ref{fig:ExampleNonPrompt} (right) shows the \PDz jet substructure distribution and nonprompt \PDz meson contribution obtained with fits in bins of DCA, splitting angle, and \pTjet.
 The nonprompt \PDz meson contribution is found to be around 15\%.
 The nonprompt \PDz subtraction causes a reduction of the uncorrected yield and a change in the shape of the substructure distribution.